 - Powders also range in finish.
 If you want a matte, look go for a matte powder (ex: Rimmel Stay Matte Powder), if you want a more natural glow, finish with a mineralizing powder (ex: MAC Mineralize Skin Finish) or an illuminating powder (ex: Hourglass Ambient Powder)

-- If you are a girl on the go, just using a powder is fine – pick your finish accordingly
+- If you are a girl on the go, just using a powder is fine—pick your finish accordingly

-Next up, choosing the right colour.
+Next up, choose the right color.
 Depending on what you’re willing to buy, this can be very tricky.
 I suggest to all my clients that they should buy two foundations: one that is slightly lighter than your complexion, and one that is just slightly darker.
 This way, whether it’s summer or winter, you can always mix to find your exact right shade.
 It is very rare that your skin tone is right there in a bottle anyway.

 What is great about using two different foundations is you can also mix texture.
-Since you know you will always be mixing the two shades, you can choose one with a full coverage and one with a luminous finish, for example.
+Since you know you will always be mixing the two shades, you can choose one with full coverage and one with a luminous finish, for example.
 That way, you can get the best of both worlds.

 Every makeup artist has different styles and techniques -the technique of mixing shades and finishes, I find, works flawlessly!